Ranger Regiment (United Kingdom): History

+After it was revealed to the public, some army officers were concerned that the cap badge of the Ranger Regiment bore a resemblance to the badge of the Selous Scouts, a special forces unit of the Rhodesian Army which operated during the Rhodesian Bush War.
+The British Army rejected the claims, stating that the badge was designed around the peregrine falcon, not the osprey in the Selous Scouts' cap badge.

 Elements of the Ranger Regiment deployed to Ukraine in 2022 to provide anti-tank training.
-In October 2022 elements of the 3rd Battalion conducted exercises with the 193rd Jägarbataljonen, part of the Norrland Dragoon Regiment, specialised arctic light infantry.
+In October 2022 elements of the 3rd Battalion conducted exercises with the 193rd Jägarbataljonen, part of the Swedish Norrland Dragoon Regiment, specialised arctic light infantry.

 In March 2024, the Armed Forces Minister, James Heappey, said that the Ranger Regiment had deployed 691 times since 2021 and that, as of 1 January 2024, it consisted of 1,040 regular Army personnel.

 Regimental organisation

 Organisational structure of the Army Special Operations Brigade, which includes the Ranger Regiment.

 The regiment was formed on 1 December 2021 through the renaming of four of the existing Specialised Infantry battalions.
 All four battalions were formed on 1 December 2021 and fall under the Army Special Operations Brigade, operationally they are aligned to regions around the globe.

 A gun-metal grey beret and stable belt are worn by the Regiment.
 The four battalions of the Ranger Regiment each consist of ≈ 250 personnel.